ruv/easyforth/index.markdown

 ### Printing keys with `begin until`

 Forth has another kind of loop called `begin until`.
-This works like a `while` loop in C-based languages.
+This works like a `while` loop in C-like languages.
 Every time the word `until` is hit, the interpreter checks to see if the top of the stack is non-zero (true).
 If it is zero, it jumps back to the matching `begin`.
 If it is non-zero, execution continues after `until`.